ietf-wg-asdf/instance-information/draft-ietf-asdf-instance-information.md

   An Instance may provide separate Construction affordances instead of simply setting a Proofshot.

-  Discuss Proofshots of a Thing (device) and of other components.

-  Discuss concurrency problems with getting and setting Proofshots.

-  Discuss Timestamps appropriate for Things ({{Section 4.4 of -terms}}, {{-raytime}}).

   TODO: Also mention the other message types we had so far (context snapshot,
         context patch, identity manifest) here?